account4anonymous/OCSAN/README.md

 ## Dataset

 We provide the real samples of leagders which mentioned in our paper on the Internet.
-Please cut it by Openface to use.
+The url is https://pan.baidu.com/s/1Y9PgnnchZfholu026S-NnA.
+Extract code: jbbo.
+Please cut it by Openface before use.

 ## Enhancement